Your Insider’s Guide!

 - Western Week, Parada del Sol, Parada del Sol Rodeo and Parada del Sol Festival, late January, February and early March — lots of FREE! events.

 - Waste Management Phoenix Open Golf Tournament, early to mid-February

 - Arabian Horse Show, mid to late February

-- Scottsdale International Film Festival, early to mid-November
+- Scottsdale International Film Festival, on hold, but typically early to mid-November

 - Bentley Scottsdale Polo Championships, late October

 - Convergence on the Canal, early to mid-November — FREE!

 With so many choices, I’m going to give you a few I think are special and unique to our area.
 These in S. Scottsdale, and be sure to hit still-standing Old Town favorites — the Sugar Bowl Ice Cream Parlor (est. 1958) for an old-fashioned banana split or sundae fix.